Developer docs / Secrets & BYOK

 [ai] (or any capability block)✓ AlwaysGateway storage at account scope.
 No expose field on capability blocks — the gateway is the only path to the key.

-[[api]] (any auth mode)✓ AlwaysGateway storage in api_credentials.
-Handler calls api.<name>.get(...); the access token is attached by the proxy and never enters the V8 isolate.
+[[api]] (any auth mode)✓ AlwaysEncrypted gateway credential storage.
+Handler calls api.<name>.get(...); the access token is attached by the proxy and never enters the sandbox.

 So an agent cannot accidentally expose an AI key — there is no path.
 Even a malicious template can't write code that reads Alice's ANTHROPIC_API_KEY.
 It can call ai.generateText against Alice's key (running up her bill), but it cannot read the raw sk-ant-… string.
-There is no opcode in the runtime that materializes shared-tier values into the V8 isolate.
+There is no path in the runtime that materializes mediated capability credentials into the sandbox.

 What you get for free with SDK-only keys:

-• Account-tier keys cascade across all an owner's forks — safe because they're never readable to any one fork's code.
+• AI provider keys work across all an owner's forks — safe because they're never readable to any one fork's code.

 • The provider catalog supplies regex validation, the "get a key →" deep link, and the gateway routing rules.
 Templates write zero bespoke key-paste code.